Stephen Larkin

 Stephen Karari Larkin (born July 24, 1973) is an American former professional first baseman.
 He played in one Major League Baseball (MLB) game during his career for the Cincinnati Reds in 1998.
 He spent most of his baseball career in the minor leagues.

+Early in the 2025 college baseball season, Larkin was appointed as an assistant coach of the Savannah State Tigers baseball team.

 Playing career

 Larkin attended the University of Texas at Austin, and played college baseball for the Texas Longhorns.
 He played in the College World Series in 1992 and 1993.